cupy/cupy/docs/source/user_guide/basic.rst

 Current Device
 --------------

-CuPy has a concept of the *current device*, which is the default device on which the allocation, manipulation, calculation etc. of arrays are taken place.
+CuPy has a concept of *current devices*, which is the default device on which the allocation, manipulation, calculation, etc., of arrays are taken place.
 Suppose the ID of current device is 0.
 The following code allocates array contents on GPU 0.

 .. doctest::

    >>> x_on_gpu0 = cp.array([1, 2, 3, 4, 5])

 The current device can be changed by :class:`cupy.cuda.Device.use()` as follows: